timherzig/decomposition_learning/reports/1-The_Beginning.md

 One branch ($decoder_{gt}$) is trained to predict the ground truth underlying image.
 The second branch ($decoder_{sl}$) is trained to predict the light and shadow masks.
 The third branch ($decoder_{oc}$) is trained to predict the occlusions.

+## The 3DSWIN architecture
+> TODO: WRITE ABOUT 3DSWIN

 ## First steps